 Dr. Roger Firestien will be delivering the keynote address at the Buffalo Niagara Medical Campus Research Discovery Day on May 3 in the Jacobs Research Institute on the BNMC Campus.

 While pursuing my doctorate, I became very interested in the effects of Creative Problem Solving training on the communication behaviors that occur in small groups.
 In organizations, it is in the small group where new ideas are born and, in many cases, where new ideas die.

 Meet Dr. Robert Gatewood.
 Robert is board certified in Cardiovascular Diseases and Internal Medicine, a Clinical Associate Professor at the University at Buffalo; author of more than 50 presentations and co-author of two books.
-Dr. Gatewood took one of my Creativity courses at the International Center for Studies in Creativity at SUNY Buffalo State.
+Dr. Gatewood took one of my Creativity courses at the Center for Applied Imagination at SUNY Buffalo State.

 Meet Dr. Susan Whittaker principle of the Summit Academy in Getzville, New York.
 I conducted a Creative Problem Solving workshop with all 300 staff members of the Summit Academy.
 This session lead to a year- long project that was designed to infuse Creative Problem Solving methods into the academy.

 Meet Jane Fischer.
 Jane is Chair of the Local Economic Development Initiative of the Northern Chautauqua Community Foundation in Dunkirk, New York.
 Jane hired me to lead a Creative Problem Solving workshop with about 100 members of the Northern Chautauqua Community Foundation Local Economic Development Initiative at their annual summit.